Jumpedia/Jumpedia/README.md

 - `[type]`: The type to only show attributes of.
 By default show all types.
 - `[list]`: The name of the list from where the attribute should be taken from.
 By default the interacting user's selected list, if the user has it set, otherwise the community's default selected list.

-Show the name, aliases, type, slot type, position, min slots, max slots and collection of all attributes in the specified list.
+Show the name, aliases, type, slot type, position, min slot count, max slot count and collection of all attributes in the specified list.

 ### Attribute (Privileged)